ibm-client-success/think2020/README.md

 Click one imported image and see the boundary box for the car.
 Users can edit the boundary definition.
 Because the dataset already contains the boundary definition, you can create a machine learning model with no edit.
 ![img](labguide/img/powerai08.png)

-Close the boundary edit popup and select all images and click `Train model`.
+Go back to the data set menu and click `Train model`.
 ![img](labguide/img/powerai11.png)

+In this menu, you will create a new machine learning model.
+PowerAI Vision supports multiple model types such as Faster R-CNN, YOLO, and Detectron.
+In this lab, we will use Faster R-CNN.
 Select `Object detection` and turn on `Advanced settings`.

 ![img](labguide/img/powerai13.png)